devsecopsgirl/internship-appsecco/docs/sbom.md

 * I created a new file sbom.yml in the .github/workflows
 * I used this plugin [CycloneDX Node.js Generate SBOM](https://github.com/marketplace/actions/cyclonedx-node-js-generate-sbom)
+* I also stored the report in artifacts by using the action `actions/upload-artifact@v2`
 * The YAML file is this for generating the SBOM is:
 ```
 name: "sbom-scan"